Extend Your Student Route Visa

 - Receive your CAS.

-- Submit your online application and pay the NHS Surcharge (£470 per year) and application (£475 per application) fees.
+- Submit your online application and pay the NHS surcharge (£470 per year) and application (£490 per application) fees.
+Please note that the NHS surcharge fee is due to increase from £470 to £776 on 16th January 2024.

 - Book an appointment at the nearest UKVAC centre.